Vehicle-to-grid backup coverage introduction

 *Approximate hours based on simplified, constant-load assumptions.
 If discharge power is below the load, full-load coverage may be zero.

-- Why does the result show 0 hours even though deliverable energy is positive?
+- Why does the vehicle-to-grid result show 0 hours even though deliverable energy is positive?

-- This happens when the fleet’s maximum discharge power (EV count × per-EV kW) is below the critical load.
-You may still be able to power a smaller subset of loads, but not the full critical load you entered.
+- This happens when the fleet’s combined discharge power is below the critical load.
+You may still be able to support some lower-priority circuits, but not the full load you entered in the calculator.

-- What does “vehicles required for target” mean?
+- What does “vehicles required for target” mean in a V2G backup plan?

-- It is the number of vehicles needed to supply the target duration at the critical load based on energy only (kWh), using your reserve and efficiency assumptions.
-You should also verify that the resulting fleet power (vehicles × discharge kW) meets or exceeds the critical load.
+- It is the number of vehicles needed to supply the target duration at the critical load using your reserve and efficiency assumptions.
+You should still verify that the resulting fleet power meets the load.

-- Should I use nameplate battery capacity or usable capacity?
+- Should I use nameplate battery capacity or usable capacity for V2G coverage?

 - Use usable capacity.
-If you only know nameplate capacity, consider reducing it to reflect buffers and conservative planning (for example, use 85–95% of nameplate).
+If you only know nameplate capacity, reduce it to reflect buffers and conservative planning.

-- How should I choose a reserve SoC?
+- How should I choose a reserve SoC for vehicle-to-grid backup?

-- Choose a reserve that matches your mobility needs and risk tolerance.
-A higher reserve protects drivers and reduces depth of discharge, but it reduces backup hours.
-Many pilots start with 20–40% and adjust after observing real operations.
+- Choose a reserve that matches mobility needs and risk tolerance.
+A higher reserve protects drivers and reduces depth of discharge, but it cuts backup hours.